minvws/nl-eHealth-experimental/examples/b45/README.md

 * b45: use base45 encoding
 * zl: use zlib for compression
 * C: use CBOR
+* Az: uze Aztec rather than Qr.

+Note - the Aztec is set to '25%' (detault is 23%) as to match the normal 'Q' level.

 ```
 encoding        ECC         payload     pixels                       modules